How to Apply

-All currently enrolled Vanderbilt students are eligible to receive assistance from the Fund, provided that they are citizens or permanent residents of the United States.
-At this time, funding is only available for service projects with a duration of more than two weeks and must occur during the summer academic break.
-Preference will be given to undergraduate students who have not yet completed their baccalaureate degrees, and students who have yet to receive the award.
-Financial need is considered, however applications will not be evaluated solely on financial need.
+All currently enrolled Vanderbilt students are eligible to receive assistance from the Fund.
+It is preferred that students’ proposed projects for funding be a minimum of two weeks in length and occur during the summer academic break.
+Preference will be given to undergraduate students who have not yet completed their baccalaureate degrees and students who have yet to receive the award.
+Awards are based on merit and need but students must demonstrate financial need in order to be considered for assistance.
 Students from all class-years, degree programs, and majors are welcome to apply.

 Students are required to complete and submit the official application form, and to have a letter of recommendation sent to firstname.lastname@example.org.

-Submit a Letter of Recommendation to Erika Larson.
+Submit a Letter of Recommendation to Melissa Looby.

 By email: email@example.com